 The Manage Storage Hierarchy function based on storage management policies and operational statistics, distributes, via commands, the contents of the AIPs on the appropriate media in the different levels of its storage hierarchy.
 It will also conform to any special levels of service required for the AIP, or any special security measures that are required, and ensures the appropriate level of protection for the AIP.
 These include on-line, off-line or near-line storage, required throughput rate, maximum allowed bit error rate, or special handling or backup procedures.
 It monitors error logs to ensure AIPs are not corrupted during transfers.
 This function also provides operational statistics to Administration summarizing the inventory of media on-hand, available storage capacity in the various tiers of the storage hierarchy, and usage statistics.

 The Replace Media function provides the capability to reproduce the AIPs over time.
 Within the Replace Media function the Content Information and Preservation Description Information (PDI) must not be altered.
 However, the data constituting the Packaging Information may be changed as long as it continues to perform the same function and there is a straightforward implementation that does not cause information loss.
 The preservation plans must select a storage medium, taking into consideration the expected and actual rates of errors encountered in various media types, their performance, and their costs of ownership.
 If media-dependent attributes, such as naming conventions, have been included as part of the Content Information, a way must be found to preserve this information when migrating to different media with different storage architectures.
 Anticipating the terminology of 5.1.2, this function may perform ‘Refreshment’, ‘Replication’, and ‘Repackaging’ that is straightforward.
 An example of such ‘Repackaging’ is migration to new media under a new operating system and file system, where the Content Information and PDI are independent of the file systems.
-However, complex ‘Repackaging’ and all ‘Transformation’ are performed under Administration supervision by the Archival Information Update function to ensure information preservation.
+However, complex ‘Repackaging’ and all ‘Transformations’ are performed under Administration supervision by the Archival Information Update function to ensure information preservation.
 (Refer to 5.1.2 for a detailed description of migration issues.)

 The Error Checking function provides statistically acceptable assurance that no components of the AIP are corrupted in Archival Storage or during any internal Archival Storage data transfer.
 It simplifies the work of this function if all hardware and software within the Archive provide notification of detected errors and that these errors are routed to standard error logs that are sent to Manage Storage Hierarchy function where they are checked.
 The PDI Fixity Information provides some assurance that the Content Information has not been altered as the AIP is moved and accessed.
 Similar information is needed to protect the PDI itself.
 A standard mechanism for tracking and verifying the validity of all Data Objects within the Archive may also be used.
 For example, CRCs could be maintained for every individual data file.
 A higher level of service to support combined error detection and correction, could also be provided.
 The storage facility procedures should provide for random verification of the integrity of Data Objects using CRCs or some other error checking mechanism.